samir-oli/SPM/README.md

 # SPM
-This is about GIt &amp;github
+This is about Git and Github-Samir Oli